Do Book Titles Go In Quotes Or Italics

 7. Know the Exceptions

 If you're writing about The Lord of the Rings, the title of the series is italicized.
-However, if you're discussing a specific book within the series, such as The Fellowship of the Ring, that title is also italicized.
+Still, if you're discussing a specific book within the series, such as The Fellowship of the Ring, that title is also italicized.

 FAQ: Common Questions About Formatting Book Titles